Kattalan: Marketing

 Antony Varghese plays the lead role in Kattalan.
 The marketing for the film began with the release of the first look poster on 11 October 2025.
 Further promotional activities and updates about the cast and production continued in the following months leading up to the scheduled release.

 Music

-The music and original background score for Kattalan were composed by B. Ajaneesh Loknath.
+The songs featured in the film were composed by B. Ajaneesh Loknath and Ravi Basrur while the background score was composed by Ravi Basrur, under the label of T-Series.
+The first single "Majako Mallika" was released on 14 February 2026, which the original Malayalam version received an average response while the Telugu version became a hit.
+A promo song titled Hunter Anthem composed by Nihal Sadiq was also released though it is not included in the film.